influx6/relay/readme.md

       - watchBuildRun(internal use only): This manages the building of entire codebase during use of `relay serve`

+      - goStatic: This automatically creates a go file containing all assets within its specified parameters.
+It watches the directory for any changes and updates the go file.
+Provides development mode where files are read from disk or production mode where files get bundled and compressed if desired

+        ```yaml
+            # using the custom static bundling
+            templateStatic:
+                tag: goStatic
+                config:
+                  in: ./templates
+                  out: ./vfs
+          				package: vfs
+          				file: template_vfs
+          				gzipped: true
+                  production: true
+                  # you can also force noDecompression to have gzipped returned data instead of raw data if gzip is active
+                  nodecompression: true
+        ```

       - goFriday: This automatically converts your markdown files and saves them in order in a given directory, very useful for writing docs

       ```yaml